 The NGK SPARK PLUG Group works to prevent corruption, stating in our corporate code of conduct “we shall promote fair, transparent, free competition and sound trade.
 We shall also ensure that our relationships and contacts with government agencies and political bodies are of a sound and proper nature.”

-Our overseas group companies are also taking action to prevent corruption, and conduct education for employees along with surveys of local laws.
+Our overseas group companies are also taking action to prevent corruption, especially preventing bribery towards civil servants, and conduct education for employees along with surveys of local laws.

-The domestic competition law and compliance measures team visits overseas group companies to conduct audits on compliance systems and their operational status, and to confirm that rules are thoroughly promulgated and enforced.
+As for overseas group companies, the status of competition law and compliance is reported to the head office in Japan on regular basis as well as the domestic competition law and compliance measures team visits overseas group companies to conduct audits on compliance systems and their operational status, and to confirm that rules are thoroughly promulgated and enforced.
 In addition, we conduct checks of the readiness status of internal reporting systems, as a means for quickly discovering the possibility of violations.
 From fiscal 2015 to fiscal 2016, we conducted on-site audits at almost all overseas group companies.
-We will continue to conduct education and audits both in Japan and overseas, and will enforce the strict observance of competition law.
+We will continue to conduct education and audits both in Japan and overseas and will enforce the strict observance of competition law.

 Policies Regarding Taxes